 - Ground beef (kebab koobideh) jerky: My recipe for ground beef kebab jerky tastes just like Persian koobideh kebab.
 We use this as our base meat for this dish.
 Ground beef jerky is also less expensive than it’s steak jerky counterpart.

 - Instant rice: You can use Minute Rice or Uncle Ben’s or any other instant rice.
-My husband, being Persian, wanted basmati rice, so we found Ben’s Ready Rice basmati rice pictured above as well as Tasty Rice.
+Since we are Persian, we are partial to basmati rice, so we found Ben’s Ready Rice basmati rice pictured above as well as Tasty Rice.
 Both are pre-cooked then vacuum packed and do not require much water to rehydrate and cook.
 They are heavier than a box of Minute Rice and each pouch makes a hearty one serving.
+If weight is more important than authenticity, then go with the lighter instant rice.

 - Dehydrated tomatoes: If you have ever eaten the real kabob meal then you know it is typically served with grilled tomatoes.
 You can dehydrate your own tomatoes or purchase already dehydrated tomatoes.